AdaCore/spark2014/lrm/source/packages.rst

 #.
 A Refined Precondition of a subprogram defines a *refinement*
    of the precondition of the subprogram.

 #.
 Logically, the precondition of a subprogram must imply its
    Refined Precondition which in turn means that this relation cannot be achieved with a default precondition (True) and therefore a subprogram with a Refined Precondition will require a precondition also in order to perform proofs.

    #.
 The static semantics are otherwise as for a precondition.

 .. centered:: **Verification Rules**

-.. centered:: *Checked by Proof*

 #.
 The precondition of a subprogram declaration shall imply the the
    Refined Precondition